How to Install Beadboard

-Found in a variety of home styles—traditional and cottage style, to name a few—beaded board, also called wainscoting, can add character and welcome detail to a range of rooms.
-And adding beaded board isn't that complicated of a project, either.
+Found in a variety of home styles—traditional, beach, and cottage style, to name a few—beadboard, also called wainscoting, can add character and welcome detail to a range of rooms.
+And adding beadboard isn't that complicated of a project, either.
 With a few key tools and some essential steps, you can transform your home.
-Here's how to install beaded board.
+Here's how to install beadboard.

-Floors of homes of all ages tend to settle and shift, even by fractions of an inch.
-Those small increments can impact both the visual appearance and the installation of beaded board.
-To counteract any house shifting, you'll establish a level line at the top of the beaded board.
+No matter the age or your home, floors tend to settle and shift, even by fractions of an inch.
+Those small increments can impact both the visual appearance and the installation of beadboard.
+To counteract any house shifting, you'll establish a level line at the top of the beadboard.

-Here's how to start: Pick a side wall and measure up from the floor to the intended height of the beaded board.
-That's your starting spot; use a level and a chalk line (not a measurement from the floor) to mark a continuous level line around the room.
+Start by picking a side wall and measuring up from the floor to the intended height of the beadboard.
+That's your starting spot.
+Use a level and a chalk line (not a measurement from the floor) to mark a continuous level line around the room.

-The next step in how to install beaded board is to cut individual pieces of the material, which is sold as large sheets of paneling, to fit around the room.
-Cut the paneling piece by piece using a circular saw.
-You will also need to use a hole saw to make any openings needed, such as for electrical outlets.
+Next, you'll need to cut individual pieces of the beadboard—which is sold as large sheets of paneling—to fit around the room.
+Cut the paneling piece-by-piece with a circular saw.
+You will also need to use a hole saw to make any openings, such as for electrical outlets.

-Work your way to install beaded-board pieces from your starting spot.
-Once one piece is cut, apply construction adhesive to the back of the beaded-board paneling piece.
+Then begin to install beadboard pieces from your starting spot.
+Once one piece is cut, apply construction adhesive to the back of the beadboard paneling piece.
 Then, place on the wall, using the continuous top level line as your guide.
 Attach the next piece, matching the groove and tongue of adjacent pieces as you go.
 Use a brad nailer and nail from the center edge of each piece out to the corners.

-After you've attached all pieces of beaded board, you can add trim to the top and bottom to give it a finished look.
+After you've attached all pieces of beadboard, you can add trim to the top and bottom to give it a finished look.
 Many homeowners finish with simple quarter-round trim, but more intricate assemblies work as well.
-You can also purchase prepainted trim, or paint it yourself.
+You can also purchase pre-painted trim, or paint it yourself.

-Measure the top and bottom of the beaded board and cut trim pieces to match.
+Measure the top and bottom of the beadboard and cut trim pieces to match.
 Miter any corners and install the top and then the bottom of the trim pieces, using finishing nails.
 Fill the nail holes and any gaps with caulk.